GilLevi/gillevi.github.io/_posts/2022-11-14-DL_CV_papers_december_22.md

   - Papers
 ---

-Random recent interesting DL/CV papers: 2 papers on SSL

-Contrastive masked autoencoder, training captioning models without images, improved training scheme for ViT, new ViT architecture, unified Vision and Language learning, and more
+Random recent interesting DL/CV papers: two papers on self supervised learning for vision, training captioning models without images, training various vision and language models with inage, HiLo attention, Revenge of the DeiT and a leverging CLIP for model explainability.

 As the title suggests, in this blog post I'll survey random interesting papers I came across.
 There's no real common theme connecting the papers, aside from me finding them cool and being published this recently 🤷‍♂️.
 I do try to give a relatively detailed overview so the reader can get the gist of work, but I definitely may skip some details and possibly make errors, so feel free to comment, especially if you're one of the authors.